 A student must satisfactorily complete graduate studies totaling at least 72 points (at least 32 in residence at New York University) with at least a B average, pass the Ph.D. candidacy requirements, and present an acceptable dissertation.
-A reading knowledge as well as aural comprehension of Portuguese for Spanish majors and Spanish for Portuguese majors is required for admission to graduate courses in Spanish and Portuguese.
-There are three required courses: Seminar in Theory, SPAN-GA 2965, Guided Individual Readings, SPAN-GA 2891, and the Dissertation Proposal Workshop, SPAN-GA 3545, taken in both the fall and spring of the third year.
-In addition, students must complete a graduate course with a significant focus on Luso-Brazilian literature and culture.
-Any student wishing to teach during the Ph.D. program is required to take Foreign Language Teaching Methodology Workshop, SPAN-GA 1120.
+There are several required courses: Seminar in Theory, SPAN-GA 2965, Guided Individual Readings, SPAN-GA 2891, the Dissertation Proposal Workshop, SPAN-GA 3545, taken in two consecutive semesters, and Professional Writing Practices I and II, SPAN-GA 2950 and 2953.
+Any student wishing to teach during the Ph.D. program is required to take Foreign Language Teaching Methodology Workshop, SPAN-GA 1120, while those not wishing to teach must take Research, SPAN-GA 3991, instead.

+Students must have an advanced proficiency in Spanish and a reading proficiency in Portuguese.
 Reading knowledge of an additional research language is required for all doctoral students The choice of that language (exclusive of Spanish, Portuguese, or English) should be consistent with the student’s interest and contemplated field of specialization (e.g., Italian or German for a scholar of early modern Spain, French for a contemporary Hispanist, etc.) and should be decided upon in consultation with the director of graduate studies.
-Reading ability in these languages is tested by the methods outlined in the Degree Requirements section of this bulletin.
+Students must satisy this requirement by the end of the 3rd year.

-Ph.D. candidacy requirements may be fulfilled only after the completion of 64 points.
-The candidacy requirement is a Comprehensive Evaluation consisting of a written and an oral examination on three individualized reading lists.
+To reach Ph.D. candidacy, in addition to the above requirements, students must first pass a Comprehensive Evaluation consisting of a written and an oral examination on three individualized reading lists.
 These lists will cover the students’ Dissertation, Theory, and Teaching fields and are developed by the student in collaboration with the three advisors.
 To prepare for the Comprehensive Evaluation, the student must enroll in Guided Individual Readings, SPAN-GA 2891, with the Dissertation Advisor, a workshop designed to guide the student in the preparation of the dissertation project paper.
+Finally to achieve candidacy, students must also defend their Dissertation Proposal, a 30-50 page outline of the planned dissertation.
+The Dissertation Proposal sets out the intellectual justification of the project, the theoretical frameworks that will be used, and the project's relation to existing work in the field.
+It must specify the structure of the dissertation and include a synopsis of each chapter and a bibliograhy.
+The Dissertation Proposal is defended before a committee of three members who form the core membership of the student's dissertation committee.

 To fulfill the requirements for the doctoral degree, students must complete all course and language requirements, satisfy the Ph.D. candidacy requirements, and write a doctoral dissertation under the supervision of a thesis adviser.
 When the dissertation is completed and approved by the candidate’s adviser and readers, an oral examination is held at which the candidate presents and defends the results of the research before a faculty committee.